w3c/document-services/README.md

 2. Displaying information in a status bar, e.g., word count.
 3. Displaying information in a popup window or widget.
 4. Displaying information in a document margin, e.g., data about one or more paragraphs.
-5. Displaying information in a side panel widget.
+5. Displaying information in a side-panel widget.
+6. Displaying information in a floating, dockable widget.
-6. Displaying information in the form of a document comment which can annotate an arbitrary selection of document content.
+7. Displaying information in the form of a document comment which can annotate an arbitrary selection of document content.
-7. Displaying information in a generated report about the document which the end-user can navigate to from or within the word-processing application.
+8. Displaying information in a generated report about the document which the end-user can navigate to from or within the word-processing application.
+9. Providing response data in the form of dialogue-system content, in another channel, with hyperlinks which, if clicked upon, could highlight selections of relevant document content.